yadutaf/blog.yadutaf.fr/content/post/038-running-a-graphical-app-in-a-docker-container-on-a-remote-server.md

 ### Stretch goal: clean it up!

 The proof of concept works, that's great.
 How can we make it cleaner?
-Well, first remember that containers goal is to to isolate as much as possible an application from the host.
-Sharing the X11 server is not exactly the best way to do it... but we we can't really help on that.
+Well, first remember that containers' goal is to isolate as much as possible an application from the host.
+Sharing the X11 server is not exactly the best way to do it... but we can't really help on that.
 What we can (should) isolate:

 * The hostname.
 We overloaded it such that it matches the one of the SSH server.
 * The Unix sockets.
 They are all shared in all containers sharing the same trick.